phpeterson-usf/autograder/README.md

 ## Command Line Parameters
 1. `grade` supports these parameters, which can be given on the command line, or in `~/.config/grade/config.toml`, for less typing.
 1. The syntax in `config.toml` just uses the name, without dashes, as shown at the top of this README
-1. The command-line format is argparse-style, with no "=".
+1. The command-line format is `argparse`-style, with no "=".
 These two commands are equivalent:
     ```
     $ cd ~/project02-jsmith
     $ grade test -p project02